 We’ve compiled a list of the RESCUE team’s top eight ideas that will be sure to keep your little ones busy and to give you a little breathing room to stay on top of things.

 Before you start, there are two simple things you need to do to set up for the kids:

 1. Organise the kids’daily schedule the night or week before, broken into 1 hour time slots.

-- Fill a jar with the activity ideas you like from the below.
-Every time anyone says, ‘I’m bored’, pick an activity from the jar and get cracking.
+2. Fill a jar with the activity ideas you like from the below.
+Every time anyone says ‘I’m bored’, pick an activity from the jar and get cracking.

 1. Arts and crafts

-- Don’t throw away food containers and packaging – they’ll be useful for arts and crafts!
+- Don’t throw away food tins and packaging –they’ll be useful for any arts and crafts!
 Make toilet rolls into rocket ships, scrap paper into flowers, cardboard boxes into forts.
 You can find a few good ideas here, but you’ll find more with a quick search online.

 - Join the Art for Kids Hub family on YouTube for daily ideas on what to draw and paint.

-- Print activity sheets: Jarrett Lerner and Elise Gravel are two artists sharing some of their work for free to keep the kids busy.
+- Print activity sheets: Jarrett Lerner and Elise Gravel are one of many artists who are giving out some of their work for free to keep the kids busy.

 2. Indoor activities and exercise

 - The Body Coach (aka.
-Joe Wicks) is hosting a daily live kids exercise class on his YouTube channel.
+Joe Wicks)does doing a daily live kids exercise class on his YouTube channel.

-- Cosmic Kids Yoga has a library of themed yoga and mindfulness sessions for kids and families.
+- Cosmic Kids Yoga has a library of themed yoga and mindfulness sessions for kids and all the family.

-- Scavenger hunts: Give your little ones a daily scavenger hunt of things that might not be so easy, such as ‘Five things that Grandma loves’, ‘Five things that are from Vacation’.
+- Scavenger hunts: Give your little ones a daily scavenger hunt of things that might not be so easy, such as ‘Five things that Grand ma loves’,‘Five things that are from France’.
 They can have all day (or until your working day is over) to find the things.

 - As part of your daily virtual world tour, give the kids an apron and let them experiment in the kitchen.